kishuni/speedfuns/undertale/pacifist.md

 - The extra 500 points need to be earned by shooting the bombs, MTT minis, squares, and hands.
 Getting hit gives points.
 - Typing `legs` during the essay gives `+350 > 11850`.
 150 points should not be difficult to obtain otherwise.
 - `toby` makes the dialog faster.
 Type both.
+- If done right, you don't have to hit the essay at all: http://www.twitch.tv/pahchi/v/23842021

 The battle should be over by now.